 In January, I was invited by the National Capital Commission in Ottawa to speak about urbanism and blogging.
 It challenged me to reflect on how far my blog This City Life has come, what I love about having a blog and what has worked for me to attract readers and spark conversations on city life and urban issues.

 I developed a presentation outlining my “Top Ten Tips” on how to use a blog – or any form of social media – to advance the urban agenda.
-As promised, I am sharing those tips here:
+As promised, I am sharing their explanation and those tips here:

 1.)
 Make it Personal

 People read blogs because they offer something that newsites don’t – a unique perspective and anecdotes related to one’s personal experience.

 Even if you are talking about a broad issue like homelessness, bike lanes, or walkable cities, your readers want to know how you feel about this issue and how it relates to your own experiences.

 For example, when I write about if Vancouver is a friendly city, I talk about my experiences making friends there.
 If I am talking about climate change, I talk about my fears as a mother and the little changes I have tried to make in my life to reduce consumption.

 Your blog is your journal, your microphone and your soapbox to say speak your mind on things that matter to you.
 Make it personal.